saturneric/GpgFrontend-Manual/src/content/docs/guides/file-operations.md

 ![](https://image.cdn.bktus.com/i/2025/06/24/acb0e681d8f383589727d0012c3842c487033fa1.webp)

+## Getting Around the File Panel

+The **path bar** across the top shows the folder you are in, one step at a time.
+Click any step to jump straight to it.
+There is a **Home** step at the start.

+To type a path instead, click the edit button at the end of the path bar, or press **Ctrl+L**.
+You can use `~` for your home folder.

+The rest of the toolbar gives you:

+- **Up**: go to the folder above. **Backspace** does the same.
+- **Refresh**: read the folder from disk again.
+- **Volumes**: jump to a USB drive or another mounted disk.
+- **Show**: choose what the list shows, and make a new folder or file.
+- **Filter**: type here to show only files whose name contains that text.

+Along the bottom you can see how many items are in the folder, how many you have selected, and how much space is left on the disk.

+To delete something, right-click it and choose **Move to Trash**.
+GpgFrontend asks first.

 ## Encrypt, Decrypt, Sign, or Verify a File

 Once a file is selected in the File Panel, pick the right key in the **Key